 If you have dry skin, you likely have almost invisible pores and tend to experience dryness and tightness due to a lack of skin hydration.
 You may even be prone to cracking, peeling, flaking, or itchiness, which can get worse during the colder seasons.
 Skin hydration should be the main priority for those with dry skin.
 Keep your skin soft and supple with the help of cream moisturizers, hydrating serums, and hydrating face masks.

 Those with combination skin exhibit characteristics of both oily skin and dry skin.
 Certain areas of the face may get oilier throughout the day while other areas may be more dry.
 The T-zone tends to be oily while the outer areas of the face, like the cheeks, tend to be dry.
-Since different areas have different needs, it can be difficult to care for combination skin, but a simple way to do so is to find products that are effective in helping control oil production without causing further dryness.
+Since different areas have different needs, it can be difficult to put together a skincare routine for combination skin, but a simple way to do so is to find products that are effective in helping control oil production without causing further dryness.
 It’ll likely take a lot of trial and error, but the end result will be worth it!

 If your skin isn’t oily or dry, you likely have normal skin.
 When it comes to texture and consistency, you can choose the products in your routine based on your personal preferences.
 Essentially, caring for normal skin is all about preventative measures.
 Instead of treating skin issues that you already have, you’re preventing issues from developing.
 Those with normal skin should focus their attention on products with anti-aging benefits to help keep their skin in the best condition possible.